 There are a variety of reasons why dogs eat horse and sheep poo.
 Some dogs do it because they enjoy the taste or texture of the feces.
 Others may do it out of boredom or curiosity.

 Some dogs may also eat horse and sheep poo in an attempt to fulfill their nutritional needs.
-While there are a number of possible explanations for why dogs eat horse and sheep poo, the most likely reason is that they simply enjoy the taste or texture of the feces.
+While there are several possible explanations for why dogs eat horse and sheep poo, the most likely reason is that they simply enjoy the taste or texture of the feces.

 This is especially common in young puppies who are exploring their surroundings and trying new things.
 Some adult dogs may also enjoy eating horse and sheep poo for its taste or texture.